 ††††† STATUTORY AUTHORITY: KRS 194A.050(1), 205.204(1), (2), 42 U.S.C.
 3030e

 ††††† NECESSITY, FUNCTION, AND CONFORMITY: 42 U.S.C.
-3030e authorizes grants to states under approved state plans to establish and operate a nutrition program for older persons.
+3030e authorizes grants to states under state plans, approved under 42 U.S.C.
+3027, to establish and operate a nutrition program for older persons.
 KRS 194A.050(1) authorizes the Cabinet for Health and Family Services to promulgate administrative regulations as necessary to implement programs mandated by federal law, or to qualify for receipt of federal funds.
-KRS 205.204(1) and (2) designates the cabinet as the state agency to administer the Older Americans Act in Kentucky and authorizes the cabinet to promulgate administrative regulations necessary to comply with any requirement imposed or required by federal law.
-This administrative regulation sets forth the standards of operation for the nutrition program for older persons.
+KRS 205.204(1) and (2) designates the cabinet as the state agency to administer the Older Americans Act, 42 U.S.C.
+3001 to 3058ff, in Kentucky and authorizes the cabinet to promulgate administrative regulations necessary to comply with any requirement imposed or required by federal law.
+This administrative regulation establishes the standards of operation for the nutrition program for older persons.

 ††††† Section 1.
 Definitions.
 (1) "Area Agencies on Aging and Independent Living" or "AAAIL" means an entity designated by the state to administer, at the local level, the programs funded by the department.